diegofhe/JJ-thinknig-flow/noGi/attacks/Mount/1_fromSideControl.md

 ## Mounting without controlling the arms (Gordon Ryan mount vol 1 42)
 If you want to isolate the far arm but he is gluing his elbow to the ground
   1. move your arm doing the cross face over his face and place your elbow
-     A) over his arm (she can bridge and unbalance you, maybe turning you)
+     A) over his arm (he can bridge and unbalance you, maybe turning you)
-     B) inside his arm (se can push and escape).
+     B) inside his arm (he can push and escape).
 He will cross face you to do this.
 You can always anticipate with an arm waiting and grab a Kimura grip )

   It really does not matter, just watch out for his options
-  2. Move your hips to his head pushing he's arm
+  2. Move your hips to his head pushing his arm
   3. Grab his leg and make him join his knee by pointing them to you

   - A) His near elbow is away from his body (Gordon Ryan mount vol 1 44:45)